Cannabis in pregnancy: Endocannabinoid system

-Evidence
+Effects

 As of 2023 the rising use of cannabis during pregnancy, and the rise in cannabis potency, has become an important public health issue.
-Research has found possible or likely associations between cannabis use and a risk of adverse outcomes in respect of cognitive development, mental health, physical health, and lactation.
+Research has found associations between cannabis use and the risk of adverse outcomes related to physical health, cognitive development, mental health, and lactation.
+Cannabis, tobacco, and vaping all contribute to indoor air pollution and the negative effects of pollution on reproduction.
+In addition, tetrahydrocannabinol (THC), a psychoactive component in cannabis, is absorbed into the bloodstream where spreads rapidly throughout the body.
+It can cross the placenta and be expressed in breast milk.